Uric acid test

 • A diet high in foods containing purines

 Furthermore, certain medical conditions and treatments are linked with hyperuricemia.
 This includes gout, cancer treatment, and kidney disease.
 Gout is a form of arthritis where uric acid builds up in joints and tissues, which causes pain and swelling.
-When it comes to cancer treatment, cell release purines when they die, which raises uric acid levels during treatments like chemotherapy.
+When it comes to cancer treatment, cells release purines when they die, which raises uric acid levels during treatments like chemotherapy.
 And finally, the kidneys filter waste, like uric acid, from the blood.
 When they are damaged from disease and can’t function properly, waste products can pile up in the blood.

 Doctors often order uric acid tests for people with gout, kidney disease, or undergoing chemotherapy.
 Treatment would often involve healing those issues.
-People with high levels and no symptoms are unlikely to require treatment, unless symptoms develop.
+People with high levels and no symptoms are unlikely to require treatment unless symptoms develop.
 But many people naturally lower these levels to prevent developing these conditions.
 Fortunately, there are many ways to do this, but people with hyperuricemia should work with their healthcare practitioners to monitor their levels and make changes that are healthy and efficient.
 [2]

 How to Reduce Uric Levels in the Body